 have brought about change.
 See Rob

-Caughlan, Denis Hayes,
+Caughlan, Denis Hayes, and

 Politics & Sustainability.
 Any successful transition